cobriniklab/chevreul/README.md

 so do the hardware requirements.
 For instance: A dataset with around 8,000 cells can be analyzed with 8 GB of RAM.
 For larger datasets or more complex analyses, 64-128 GB of RAM can be beneficial.

+## Learn More

+To learn more about the usage of Bioconductor tools for single-cell RNA-seq analysis.
+Consult the book
+<a href="https://bioconductor.org/books/release/OSCA/" target="_blank" rel="noopener noreferrer">Orchestrating
+Single-Cell Analysis with Bioconductor</a>.
+The book walks through common workflows for the analysis of single-cell RNA-seq data (scRNA-seq).
+This book will show you how to make use of cutting-edge Bioconductor tools to process, analyze, visualize, and explore scRNA-seq data